South Africa will see its digital prospects really starting to shine in 2019, says Doug Woolley, Dell EMC Southern Africa’s General Manager.

 He does caution against unreserved enthusiasm for the year, however, saying that 2019 will likely still be a tough year as the country continues to feel the effects of its struggling economy, but also that “…for the enlightened and proactive there will be opportunities for change as well.”

-Read the full article that explores all of this in greater detail here.
+Read the full article that explores all of this in greater detail on the official Dell EMC blog.

 What sort of 2019 are you expecting?
 Let us know in the comments below.